khofstadter/bcmi.khofstadter.com/README.md

 - how to do coherence?

 ---
-## artwork for releases
+## how to include visual art
-- john
+- john's shaman drawings
-- mine
+- my early paintings
-- other's on the internet
+- storylab interpret (2 interpretations)
+- people's drawings on after cambridge festival of ideas;

 ## frame drumming for lucas
 - can some of these be use for a release?